dertin/debian-nginx-php/README.md

 sudo DOMAIN=example.com EMAIL_SUPPORT=admin@example.com ./install.sh
 ```

+For automated tests the repository includes `Dockerfile.ci` which builds a
+minimal container image and runs the installer non-interactively.

 The `DOMAIN` and `EMAIL_SUPPORT` environment variables are used to customise the
 configuration and to request the initial HTTPS certificate with Certbot.